 Over the last decade there has been an increase in the number of programmes in the health sector aimed at supporting patients and whānau to participate in planning care, but there is still much to do.
 More recently, COVID-19 has highlighted the importance of listening to what matters to people in determining what care and treatment is appropriate and best meets goals, cultural needs, values and preferences.

-We would like to hear from those facing these challenges, the actions and innovations you have put in place, and what you have learnt.
-We encourage you to submit an abstract (closing date for submissions 10 September 2020).
-Head to the event website for the submission guidelines and template, or contact email@example.com for more information.
+At this two-day virtual hui, you will hear from those facing these challenges, the actions and innovations put in place, and lessons learnt.
+Head to the event website to register and view the full programme, or contact email@example.com for more information.